Noble Roots Brewing

 Retail keg sales

-We’re happy to offer retail keg sales for you beer lovers who love having fresh draft beer at home.
+We’re happy to offer retail keg sales for you beer lovers who enjoy having fresh draft beer at home.
 Prices range from $70 to $110 for 1/6 barrels and $170 to $245 for 1/2 barrels, dependent on style.
 Availability will vary, so please complete the below form, and someone will be in touch soon to discuss details.
 Include the specifics of your request, such as preferences for beers and timing.
+Please note: we do not provide, for sale or rent, keg tapping equipment.